200-Hour Yoga Teacher Training

 The impulse to take the seat of the teacher arises most auspiciously from the passion and blessings of your own practice, which create a heartfelt desire to offer the gifts of yoga to others.
 You become an excellent teacher when you bring head and heart, intelligence and passion together into your own individual form of teaching.
 This teacher training will first support you in establishing daily life practices that sustain and nourish a yogic lifestyle.
 We will then guide you in accessing your own creativity and brilliance and offer you tools to become the best yoga teacher you can be.
 We will also take you on a grand tour of the yoga tradition, its philosophy, insights, and texts.
 We will offer you the very best of our many combined years of teaching and teacher training, so that you will leave this program prepared and inspired to teach effective, contextualized yoga to a diverse body of students.

-Adjunct Faculty: Michael Jacobus on anatomy, Susan Grote on biomechanics, Meg Agnew on meditation and mindfulness, Claudette Evans on sanskrit, Amy (Reed) Aarabi on history and philosophy
+Adjunct Faculty: Michael Jacobus on anatomy, Meg Agnew on meditation and mindfulness, Bianca Raffety on "Ethics of Teaching Yoga" and "Projection and Transference in the Classroom"

 This training will earn you eligibility for certification through Yoga Alliance at the 200-hour level.